cilix-ai/on-the-fly-guidance/README.md

 # Optron
-Better image registration via optimizing in the loop.
+> Better image registration via optimizing in the loop.

+Optron is a general training archiecture incorporating the idea of optimizing in the loop.
+By iteratively optimizing the prediction result of a deep learning model through a plug-and-play optimizer module in the training loop, Optron introduces pseudo ground truth to an unsupervised training process.
+This pseudo supervision provides more direct guidance towards model training compared with unsupervised methods

 ## Overall Architecture
 <img width="1020" alt="optron-simple-trans" src="https://github.com/miraclefactory/optron/assets/89094576/fb6f9dd1-4fe2-42a8-969a-64e04d0ffe75">